Skip to content

 Additional Setup (optional)

-For the best experience, we recommended installing tsx or ts-node with nodemon.
+For the best experience, we recommend installing tsx or ts-node with nodemon.

-tsx is a CLI that transpiles TypeScript to JavaScript with hot-reload and several more feature you expected from a modern development environment.
+tsx is a CLI that transpiles TypeScript to JavaScript with hot-reload and several more features you would expect from a modern development environment.

 bash